Elizabeth Taylor: Early life

-Acting career
+Career

 1941–1949: Early roles and teenage stardom

 In California, Taylor's mother was frequently told that her daughter should audition for films.
 Taylor's eyes in particular drew attention; they were blue, to the extent of appearing violet, and were rimmed by dark double eyelashes caused by a genetic mutation.
 Sara was initially opposed to Taylor appearing in films, but after the outbreak of war in Europe made return there unlikely, she began to view the film industry as a way of assimilating to American society.
 Francis Taylor's Beverly Hills gallery had gained clients from the film industry soon after opening, helped by the endorsement of gossip columnist Hedda Hopper, a friend of the Cazalets.
 Through a client and a school friend's father, Taylor auditioned for both Universal Pictures and Metro-Goldwyn-Mayer in early 1941.
 Both studios offered Taylor contracts, and Sara Taylor chose to accept Universal's offer.